vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/performance.rst

 Analytics
 ---------

-It is possible to link your Odoo website with Google Analytics.
+It is possible to link your Leansoft website with Google Analytics.
 To do so, go to :menuselection:`Website --> Configuration --> Settings` and scroll to the :guilabel:`SEO` section.
 Then, enter your **ID** in the :guilabel:`Measurement ID` field.